casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec.md

 ### The tut_spec.py spectrometer script ###

 Once you've got that done, it's time to run the script.
-First, check that you've connected the ADC to ZDOK0, and that the clock source is connected to clk_i of the ADC.
+First, check that you've connected the ADC to mega-array connector, and that the clock source is connected to clk_i of the ADC.
 Now, if you're in linux, browse to where the tut3.py file is in a terminal and at the prompt type

 ```bash